 Drawing from East African and European folkloric and artistic traditions, as well as contemporary politics and pop culture, Kenyan-British artist Michael Armitage paints dreamlike and mythical scenes.Read More

 Michael Armitage studied in London, earning a BA in Fine Art at The School of Fine Art in 2007 and a postgraduate diploma from the Royal Academy Schools in 2010.

-Michael Armitage is a Kenyan-British painter based in London whose work has a basis in East African tradition.
-His paintings are both an expression of personal experience and collective lament to the issues that he considers, but he also couples this local imagery of symbols and mythology.
-In doing so there is an underlying optimism to his works; they suggest that Kenya is a culture in a state of flux, and certainly has some archaic aspects, but these should not be fully representative of Kenyan culture.
+Michael Armitage's paintings are an expression of both personal experience and collective trauma, which he couples with a local imagery of symbols and mythology.
+In doing so, there is an underlying optimism to his works: they suggest that Kenya is a culture in a state of flux and while it certainly has some archaic aspects, these should not be considered as fully representative of Kenyan culture.
 There is much to be celebrated and Armitage sees these positive aspects as a critical element in addressing Kenya's social issues.

 In his conversation with Kudzanai-Violet Hwami for Ocula Magazine in 2019, Armitage said that he avoids using intimate images as the source of his paintings because 'the sources are all on the same playing field and it's just about different ways of telling a narrative.'